VincentTUHH/docs/contents/full_uvms_setup/first_steps.rst

 - su - tempuser (switch to new user)
 - sudo usermod -l pi -d /home/pi -m vincent.lenz (to change from old=vincent.lenz to new=pi.
 It changes the username and home directory)
 - sudo groupmod -n pi vincent.lenz (Rename the primary group from vincent.lenz to pi)

+Create ssh key on your machine, if not already existing:

+ssh-keygen -t rsa -b 4096 -C "your-email@example.com"

+hit enter (selecting the default) when asked where to save the key.
+If a prompt appears that this file already exist, you already have a ssh key and we advise you to not ovveride the file!
+Hit "n" and jump to "how to copy the key to the pi".
+If you are not confronted with that prompt, you dont have a ssh key yet, so hit enter for every follwing prompt, always selecting the default, then go to how to copy to pi.

+If it promt

+Copy that key to the pi (your computer and pi must be in the same local network): ssh-copy-id pi@<raspberry_pi_ip>
+here:
+ssh-copy-id pi@bluerov-02.local